-It’s possible that you’re reading this person incorrectly.
+You may be misreading this person.
 The individual in question may actually be a faux sales personality, someone who makes a great first impression and seems like a powerful, perhaps even overly aggressive, entrepreneur -- but really is not.
 Don’t be fooled!
-The person you see as a little too driven may actually be just socially assertive, someone who knows how to illicit the attention of others, get noticed; this false persona will mislead you every time and inhibit your ability as a trainer to correctly assess needs, develop strengths, and navigate around weaknesses.
-Thinking this person is overly bold and then telling him or her to take on a more tempered business approach could be a big, and perhaps quite costly, mistake.
+The person you see as a little too driven may actually be just socially assertive, someone who knows how to elicit the attention of others, get noticed; this false persona will mislead you every time and inhibit your ability as a trainer to correctly assess needs, develop strengths, and navigate around weaknesses.
+Thinking this person is overly bold and then telling them to take on a more tempered business approach could be a big, and perhaps quite costly, a mistake.

 Networker personalities might talk a big game and sound impressive, but they’re often lackluster in their sales performance.
 They can make up seemingly credible excuses, blame their ineffectiveness on anything but themselves, and play -- sometimes quite successfully -- on the empathy of others.